google/android-fhir/README.md

 Within the CDR demo is an example of performing a CQL operation.
 This was developed as part of a hackathon together with Bryn Rhodes (alphora) and utilises the cqf-ruler engine.
 [TODO: Explanation required]

 ### SDC Gallery App
-There is an SDC Gallery App with existing demo with a number of sample FHIR Questionnaires pre-loaded.
+This app includes a number of pre-loaded sample FHIR Questionnaires.

 The Gallery App showcases the structured data capture library functionality and the ability to easily deploy a FHIR Questionnaire and turn it into a data capture form.
 For supported widgets, features and known bugs, see the latest release notes.
 Contributing